bash-lsp/bash-language-server/README.md

 Bash language server that brings an IDE-like experience for bash scripts to most editors.
 This is based on the [Tree Sitter parser][tree-sitter-bash] and supports [explainshell][explainshell] and [shellcheck][shellcheck].

-We strongly recommend that you install [shellcheck][shellcheck] to enable linting: https://github.com/koalaman/shellcheck#installing

 Documentation around configuration variables can be found in the [config.ts](https://github.com/bash-lsp/bash-language-server/blob/main/server/src/config.ts) file.

 ## Features